 Under the guidelines set forth in IRS Publication 502, you can claim the deduction in the tax year you actually pay the expense.
 For example, if you paid for an appendectomy in the current tax year and the surgery occurred in the beginning of the next tax year, report the expense on your current tax return.
 If an operation performed in the current tax year was paid for in the next tax year—claim the deduction in the next tax year.
 The expense is always reported in the year it was paid, not the year the services are performed.

 Deducting insurance premiums

 Publication 502 also allows you to deduct the insurance premiums you pay for medical and dental coverage.
 However, if your employer pays for a portion of your premiums, you can only deduct the amounts you are responsible for.
 If you are self-employed and pay 100 percent of the insurance premiums, you can include the premiums you pay for yourself, a spouse and your dependents as an adjustment to income rather than as an itemized deduction.
-Qualified insurance premiums for self-employed individuals are not subject to the 7.5 percent AGI limitation for 2017 and 2018.
-For tax years after 2018, the threshold rises to 10 percent of AGI.
+Qualified insurance premiums for self-employed individuals are not subject to the 10 percent AGI limitation for for 2019 (7.5 percent for 2017 and 2018).

 How to claim the deduction

 To claim a deduction for your medical and dental expenses, you must file your tax return on Form 1040.
 All expenses other than insurance premiums for self-employed taxpayers must be reported on a Schedule A attachment with your other itemized deductions.
 Self-employed taxpayers can deduct their insurance premiums directly on the Form 1040.
 However, if you incur expenses in addition to these insurance premium payments, they too must be reported on the Schedule A.